ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Celestials.md

 ### Lesser Angels
-The most standard and first choir of angels, lesser angels are personal protectors, assigned to a specific person as a gaurdian spirit.
+The most standard and first choir of angels, lesser angels are personal protectors, assigned to a specific person as a guardian spirit.

 ### Archangels
 The second choir of angels, Archangels are intended to lead lesser angels about